-Art Division is a non-profit 501 (c)3 organization dedicated to training and supporting underserved youth who are committed to studying the visual arts.
+Art Division is a non-profit (501)(c)3 organization dedicated to training and supporting underserved youth who are committed to studying the visual arts.
 Art Division distinguishes itself by providing in-depth services to young adults aged 18-26 in the Rampart District of Los Angeles, an at-risk population within one of Los Angeles’ most densely populated and underserved communities.

 We depend on an enthusiastic staff and a significant contingent of dedicated volunteers to provide our programming.
 Art Division has gained the support of professional artists who have donated their time as guest lecturers and have opened their studios to our students.

 Art Division Library - 2418 W. 6th St. LA CA. 90057

 The library is home to more than 8,000 books and resources that have been carefully collected over nine years.
 The collection includes architecture, painting, art history, design, photography and allied disciplines.
 It is the heart of Art Division.
 Classes such as Creative Writing, Film Collective, Art History and College and Career coaching are held in the library, as well as lectures and screenings.
 It is open to our students Monday through Saturday giving them a safe place to study, research or get inspiration.

-Painting Studio/ Gallery - 2430 W. 6th St.
+Painting Studio/ Gallery - 2430 W. 6th St. LA CA. 90057

-Our painting classes are held in the studio.
+Our painting and drawing classes are held in the studio.
 The space is available to our students Monday through Saturday to work on their personal artwork and projects.
 It is also used as an exhibition space.
 We host at least two major exhibitions annually and smaller ones throughout the year.
 Having our own gallery space gives our students the opportunity to show their work alongside established artists .

 Printmaking Studio - 512 S. Rampart Blvd.
+LA CA. 90057